TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-custom-roles.md

 # Problems with custom roles

-Choose this category for problems related to creating, reading, updating, or deleting custom roles in Azure RBAC.
+Choose this category for issues related to creating, reading, updating, or deleting custom roles in Azure RBAC.

 **Role definition limit exceeded.
 No more role definitions can be created**